Noel Marshall: Roar

 As director, Marshall wrote, co-produced, and starred in the film Roar (1981), which revolved around big cats and featured actress Tippi Hedren, his stepdaughter Melanie Griffith, and his sons, John and Jerry.
 The idea for the film happened when Hedren finished filming Mr. Kingstreet's War in Africa.
 Both Marshall and Hedren saw a game warden's house in Zimbabwe overrun by lions, and learned about awareness for endangered animal and big cat species.
 The two conceived an idea for a film that the family could be a part of, which would center around many African cats.
 Marshall wrote the script, and gave the film a working title, which was Lions, Lions and More Lions.
 He also convinced Japanese and British investors to provide the funds for the movie.
 Marshall and Hedren approached animal trainers for support on the training of numerous big cats, and were told the idea was impossible, dismissing them both as "brainsick" and "completely and utterly insane" to allow big cats on-set without at least two experienced trainers for each animal.
 Hedren had originally wanted actor Jack Nicholson to play the role of biologist Hank, but Marshall himself took the role.

 Production started in Santa Monica, California, in 1976; shooting for the film was scheduled to last six months but took 3 years to shoot, and 11 years to make.
 During that time, Marshall and his family began housing lions first at his Sherman Oaks home, a property he bought in Santa Clarita, and later in Acton, California.
 The animal cast eventually reached to 132 lions, tigers, leopards, cougars, and jaguars.
 Roar was accident-ridden due to the injuries inflicted on the cast and crew that were caused by the animals.
 Over 70 people are believed to have been injured, giving the film the title of the "most dangerous movie ever made".
 Marshall's attacks from the lions during scenes were life-threatening; his wounds from the scratches and lion bites became infected and later gave him gangrene.
-It took him years to recover from the injuries he sustained on-set.
 Other accidents included a flood from a broken dam, a fire, destroyed equipment, financial issues, and a feline virus which plagued most of the big cats.